 `Effective Date' of this amended and restated act means July 1, 2001, unless otherwise specified herein.

 `Final Average Salary' means, effective with respect to Plan Years beginning on and after July 1, 2001, the higher amount of (i) the monthly average Compensation received during the two highest consecutive Plan Years of the Member’s last five years of Membership Service or (ii) the monthly average Compensation received during the 104 weeks preceding the end of the Member’s Membership Service.
 If a Member has less than two years of Membership Service, his Final Average Salary shall mean the monthly average Compensation for his total Membership Service.
 For the purpose of calculating a Member’s Final Average Salary, (i) payments for unused sick and vacation days shall be included as Compensation to the extent the vacation and sick days, for which payments are made, could have accrued during two Plan Years of the Member’s last five years of Membership service, and (ii) payments for longevity shall be included as Compensation to the extent such payments were made during two Plan Years of the Member’s last five years of Membership Service.

+(11a) `Final Average Salary' means, effective with respect to Plan Years beginning on and after July 1, ______, the higher amount of (i) the monthly average Compensation received during the four highest consecutive Plan Years of the Member’s last five years of Membership Service or (ii) the monthly average Compensation received during the 104 weeks preceding the end of the Member’s Membership Service.
+If a Member has less than four years of Membership Service, his Final Average Salary shall mean the monthly average Compensation for his total Membership Service.
+For the purpose of calculating a Member’s Final Average Salary, (i) payments for unused sick and vacation days shall be included as Compensation to the extent the vacation and sick days, for which payments are made, could have accrued during two Plan Years of the Member’s last five years of Membership service, and (ii) payments for longevity shall be included as Compensation to the extent such payments were made during two Plan Years of the Member’s last five years of Membership Service.
+Notwithstanding the above, no member in the System as of _________, shall receive a lower benefit than they would have been entitled to if they had retired on ____________.

 `He', `Him', `His', and any other pronouns and terms shall be used when referring to both male and female Members and/or Beneficiaries of this System, and vice versa.

-`Investment Fiduciary' means any person ,or persons, who exercises any discretionary authority or control in the investment of the System's assets and/or renders investment advice for a fee to the System.
+`Investment Fiduciary' means any person or persons, who exercises any discretionary authority or control in the investment of the System's assets and/or renders investment advice for a fee to the System.

 `Majority Vote' means that number of votes which is more than fifty percent (50%) of the System Members casting ballots.